 companies Dealing with

 Hosting two international airports (Atatürk Airport on the European side and Sabiha Gökçen Airport on the Asian side), and constructing the third international airport, Istanbul is reachable by most of the major international airlines and charters.
 The city is from 2 to 5 hours from European destinations and 9 hours from North America.
-According to the report of Airports Council International 2015 rankings, Istanbul Ataturk Airport ranks the 11th most busiest international airport of the World leaving Frankfurt Sriport, Shanghai Airport and John F. Kennedy Airport behind.
+According to the report of Airports Council International 2017 rankings, Istanbul Ataturk Airport ranks the 15th busiest international airport in the world, leaving Denver Airport, Singapore Airport and John F. Kennedy Airport behind.

 Along with its huge potential in human resources, Istanbul is a city where you can achieve your business goals with utmost accuracy.